ulisesrey/ulisesrey/README.md

    - [imutils](https://github.com/ulisesrey/imutils/): An image processing repository to analyze microscopy images that I wrote for my research at the University of Vienna.
 It is being used and further developed by the researchers in the Zimmer Lab.
   - [Fiji Macros](https://github.com/ulisesrey/fiji_macros/): A compilation of macros and scripts for the image processing software FIji (ImageJ).
 - Natural Language Processing (NLP):
-   - [Sentiment Analysis of Movie Reviews](https://github.com/ulisesrey/imbd_sentiment_analysis): A project to predict positive vs negative review based on the sentiment analysis of the text.
+   - [Sentiment Analysis of Movie Reviews](https://github.com/ulisesrey/imbd_sentiment_analysis): A project to predict positive vs negative reviews based on the sentiment analysis of the text.
 - Machine Learning and Deep Learning:
    - [NYC Taxi Traffic Analysis](): Analysis of the taxi routes in NYC, before during and after the COVID pandemic. 👷🏼 Cleaning it up to add it soon.
   - [NASA Skyrocket failure detection](): 👷🏼 Cleaning it up to add it soon.